 For all chemistry course descriptions, please see the AU Catalog.

-CHEM-510 Advanced Physical Chemistry (3) is usually offered alternate falls.
+CHEM-415 Advanced Physical Chemistry (3) is usually offered alternate falls (even years).

-CHEM-511 Advanced Physical Chemistry Laboratory (2) is usually offered alternate falls.
+CHEM-440 Advanced Analytical Chemistry (3) is usually offered alternate springs (even years).

-CHEM-550 Advanced Inorganic Chemistry (3) is usually offered alternate springs.
+CHEM-450 Advanced Inorganic Chemistry (3) is usually offered alternate springs (odd years).